dev-pahan/network-security-labs/README.md

 # Network and Security Fundamentals

-This repository documents my hands-on journey through **network fundamentals**, **security configurations**, and **log analysis** as part of my BSc Cyber Security at ECU.
+This repository contains my hands-on practical work in networking, cyber security, and defensive operations, completed as part of my BSc in Cyber Security at ECU.

-I use this repo to record the tools, configurations, and experiments that help me build a base foundation for my future in **cyber security** and **network defense**.
+It serves as a collection of technical labs, write-ups, and configurations demonstrating my skills in:

+- Network scanning & enumeration
+- Firewall configuration
+- Secure remote access
+- Traffic capture & protocol analysis
+- Honeypot deployment and log investigation
+- Encryption, hashing, and key management

+These labs build my foundation for future work in SOC analysis, blue teaming, and network defense.

 ## Tools & Technologies
 - **Ubuntu / Kali Linux** – primary environments for configuration and testing